chromakode/blog/post/18-years-in-8-hours.md

 In the process of recovering this data, I resolved to preserve it for the rest of my lifetime.
 Why go to all this trouble?
 Well, in my explorations of these old drives, I discovered far more meaningful memories than I expected.
 Old music and 3D renders, chat logs, emails, screenshots, and *tons* of old photos.
 The disks from the early 2000s were a reminder of the days when computer use gravitated around "My Documents" folders.
 Then I learned about Linux and always-on internet access arrived.
 I took a peek at my first homedir and found all of the little Python scripts I wrote as I learned to work on the command line.

 By today's standards, the breadth and fidelity of these scraps is rather... quaint.
 A kid growing up today should have a fine pixel-perfect view of most of their digital trail as they grow up.
-I suppose that was another reason this project proved interesting.
-It was not just a record of how computers changed; it revealed how what computers *meant* to me changed.
+That was another reason this project proved interesting: it was not just a record of how computers changed; it revealed how the ways I used computers and what they *meant* to me changed over time.

 ---